In this article, we will show you the best solutions on unlocking a locked SIM Card and the different types of sim card locks for your information.

 By the way, if you wonder how to unlock your Cricket phone and use it on a different network, here are the top fixes for you.

-The following are the things that most often will be asked if you want to switch your sim cards in the same smartphone.
+The following things that most often will be asked if you want to switch your sim cards in the same smartphone.

 - Pay the remaining amount of your initial contract.